 Believe it or not, there is no “too young” for a floor bed!
 Since there are cots designed for floor placement with mesh siding for babies, there’s no reason you can’t put your baby to sleep in a Montessori-style bed.

-That being said, even moms who try to create a Montessori nursery for their babies might forgo the floor bed for the peace of mind of a crib.
-A toddler floor bed is often a brand new experience.
+That being said, even moms who try to create a Montessori nursery for their infant might forgo the floor bed for the peace of mind of a crib.
+A floor bed is often a brand new experience.
 For babies who still wake frequently and refuse to go back to sleep in their own beds, this can mean a lot of long nights ahead, and you’ll need a lot of patience.

 Many Montessori bedroom designs include a simple, straight-on-the-floor mattress without any bed frame at all.
 There are tons of cots like this available, like the one below.